Category: Conversations

 Some days, my best work happens in the midst of grief.
 There’s a raw honesty that comes from pain, a clarity about what really matters, a tenderness in my interactions with clients who are struggling.
 Other days, grief makes me scattered and ineffective, and I’ve learned to recognise those days and adjust accordingly.

-I've learned to build flexibility into everything: client contracts that acknowledge life happens, childcare arrangements that can expand or contract as needed, financial buffers that allow for reduced productivity during difficult periods.
-This isn't pessimism; it's realistic planning for a life that includes both joy and sorrow.
+Along the way I’ve learned to build flexibility into everything: client contracts that acknowledge life happens, childcare arrangements that can expand or contract as needed, financial buffers that allow for reduced productivity during difficult periods.
+This isn’t pessimism; it’s realistic planning for a life that includes both joy and sorrow.

 The beautiful thing I’ve discovered is that businesses built to accommodate grief are actually stronger, more sustainable, and more compassionate than those built on the myth that we can maintain consistent productivity regardless of what life throws at us.
 Clients respect honesty about human limitations.
 Children learn that work can be meaningful without being all-consuming.
 And we learn that our worth isn’t tied to our output, even when: especially when: our output varies with our ability to cope.